A predator-prey model with age-structured role reversal

 \subsection{Mathematical modeling of ecosystems}

-{ Numerous mathematical models of ecosystems of various degrees of complexity were designed to capture and analyze particular aspects of their dynamics.
-Models with age-structured predator population based on the McKendrick equation~(\cite{McKendrickXLVTheRO}) were developed and studied in ~\cite{Cushing1982,Cushing1984, Cushing1986}.
-Size-structured models featuring cannibalism based on the continuity equation were proposed in~\cite{Cushing1992} and \cite{FOdell}.
+{ Numerous mathematical models of ecological systems, with various degrees of complexity, were designed to capture and analyze particular aspects of the systems' dynamics.
+Models with age-structured predator population based on the McKendrick equation~(\citeyear{McKendrickXLVTheRO}) were developed and studied by \cite{Cushing1982} and ~\cite{Cushing1984, Cushing1986}.
+Size-structured models featuring cannibalism based on the continuity equation were proposed by \cite{Cushing1992} and \cite{FOdell}.
 An ODE-based predator-prey model with role reversal developed by \cite{Lehtinen2020} demonstrated the feasibility of many ecological scenarios.
-The sudden ecological shifts from coexistence to predator extinction may occur due to various catastrophic bifurcations such as saddle-node, homoclinic, and subcritical Hopf.
-Li, Liu, and Wei~(\cite{LLW2022}) proposed a simple and enlightening generic ODE-based prey-predator model with role reversal.
+The sudden ecological shifts from coexistence to predator extinction may occur due to various catastrophic bifurcations, such as saddle-node, homoclinic, and subcritical Hopf.
+Li, Liu, and Wei~(\citeyear{LLW2022}) proposed a simple and enlightening generic ODE-based prey-predator model with role reversal.
 We use their model as a building block in this work.
-Delayed differential equations (DDEs) offer an alternative and, perhaps, simpler way to account for the age structure than the McKendric equation~\cite{DelayPredatorMohr}.
+Delayed differential equations (DDEs) offer an alternative and, perhaps, simpler way to account for the age structure than the McKendrick equation~(\cite{DelayPredatorMohr}).
 Recently, \cite{DelayPredatorMishra} introduced a DDE-based model with role reversal.
 They showed that the maturation time of the predator and the prey handling time are the key factors in the dynamics of this model.

 These models of complex interactions between predator and prey can be summarized as follows. \begin{itemize} \item The dynamics depend on model type (ODE, DDE, PDE, etc.), model settings, and model parameters and can be complex. \item The predictions of various models are hard to compare to each other as the authors focus on different aspects of ecological processes. \end{itemize} }